 Visit Shatto Milk Company in Osborn in Northwest Missouri.
 They offer 90-minute tours of their dairy, bottling facility and farm by appointment.
 For a twist on same theme, substitute sheep for cows at Green Dirt Farm in Weston.
 Their by-appointment tours take you from field to milking parlor to cheese kitchen.
-They also offer farm-table dinners and cheese tasting events.
+They also host farm-table dinners and cheese tasting events.

 A stay at the Sycamore Valley Farm Bed and Breakfast in Brunswick offers more than just a cozy place to sleep.
 You can play – fish, go on hayrides, do crafts – or climb on a tractor to help with the row crops and split wood for a nice fire, complete with roasted marshmallows and hot cocoa.

-Once upon a time, pretty much everyone in America had chickens, and every town had a small hatchery.
-A tour of Cackle Hatchery in Lebanon is a rare treat, considering there are only about a dozen small hatcheries left.
+Years ago, many people raised chickens, and every town had a small hatchery.
+A tour of Cackle Hatchery in Lebanon is a rare treat, considering there are only about a dozen small hatcheries left in Missouri.
 And you get to see baby chicks.
 The best time to visit is March to September.

 When you're planning your Show-Me State agritourism adventure, be sure to include a stop at one of our abundant alpaca operations: Ya Ya's Alpaca Farm in Garden City (be sure to say hi to their guard llama, Ms. Manners), Whirlwind Ranch Alpacas in Lebanon, Hasselbring's Harmony Ranch in Concordia and Big River Alpacas in Fletcher - just to name a few.
-You can learn about and shop for alpaca fiber products, and just enjoy those soft coats and adorable faces.
+You can enjoy those soft coats and adorable faces and learn about and shop for alpaca fiber products.